 GAAP and it’s Role in Business

 Accounting principle is a standard that governs the current accounting practice and that is used to determine the appropriate dealing of complex transactions.
 It can be also defined as the specific guidelines and procedures used by a company to prepare its financial statements.
 So, it is the set of common standards and procedures used by companies to compile their financial statements.
 GAAP is an international convention to ensure high-quality accounting practices based on some core principles.
 In another word, it can be stated as the standard framework of guidelines for financial accounting used in any given jurisdiction.
-These include the rules, standards and conventions of recording and also summarizing and in the preparation of financial statements.
-It imposed on companies so that investors can get a minimum level of consistency in the financial statements.
+These include the rules, standards, and conventions of recording and also summarizing and in the preparation of financial statements.
+It is imposed on companies so that investors can get a minimum level of consistency in the financial statements.
 These statements are used to analyze companies for investment purposes.
 It makes information available to investors and lenders to make sound decisions.

 Relationship between GAAP and Business: